Partner with us to light your flame and achieve your desired life and business goals!

 Educator, Teaching Umoja Lead Researcher, and Soy Bilingue Author

 "As a Black Clinician I am aware that infidelity is destructive to the lives of anyone who has lived through the trauma of betrayal, and will forever deeply impact their emotions, trust, loyalty, and self-worth.
 But to Dr. Debra (Debi) Jenkins’ point in this book, what’s equally devastating is being retraumatized by a therapist, a coach, or a mental health center or organization that are unaware or not trained to meet the needs of Black, Brown, and Indigenous people.
 Culturally responsive resources are still emerging and lacking in the efforts of helping individuals reach the stage of posttraumatic growth.
 There continues to be a pattern of limited resources and underrepresentation.
-Similar cultural roots are not always a guarantee for a better bond, but, if a therapist, coach, or mental health center or organization is not culturally competent and do not vow to the ethical duty of every client’s best welfare, refer the client to a competent partner trained therapist and or coach who is Black, Brown, or Indigenous.
-The dilemma today still falls on deaf ears, culturally responsive therapists, coaches, and mental health centers and organizations must develop cultural authenticity.
+Similar cultural roots are not always a guarantee for a better bond, harm can be escalated if a therapist, coach, or mental health center or organization is not culturally competent and do not vow to the ethical duty of every client’s best welfare, especially if unaware of how to refer the client to a competent partner trained therapist and or coach who is Black, Brown, or Indigenous.
+The dilemma today still falls on deaf ears, culturally responsive therapists, coaches, mental health centers and organizations must develop cultural authenticity.
 When culturally responsive resources are provided with intention which is the work of “dismantling” advocated for in this book, it will make all the difference as it relates to Black, Brown, and Indigenous partners experiencing betrayal within committed relationships. "

 Alessia Fontenette Madkins, MAMFT, LPC, CCPS